Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Introduction

-For SPS-MPS, the fermionic and bosonic degrees of freedom of a lattice site are substituted by multiple pseudosites, where a real boson with $2^{N_p}$ truncated states is mapped to $N_p$ hard-core bosons, similar to pseudosite DMRG \cite{PhysRevB.57.6376}.
-The mapping from the original Hamiltonian to the pseudosite Hamiltonian corresponds to reshaping and decomposing the matrix product operator (MPO), which is easy to handle in the MPO-MPS representation.
-The global $U(1)$ symmetry of fermions is encoded in the pseudosite tensor networks, where all MPOs and MPSs are in block-sparse forms \cite{McCulloch_2007,PhysRevA.82.050301,PhysRevB.83.115125}.
+For SPS-MPS, the fermionic and bosonic degrees of freedom of a lattice site are replaced by multiple pseudosites, where a real boson with $2^{N_p}$ truncated states is mapped to $N_p$ hard-core bosons, similar to the pseudosite DMRG method~\cite{PhysRevB.57.6376}.
+The transformation from the original Hamiltonian to the pseudosite Hamiltonian involves reshaping and decomposing the matrix product operator (MPO), which can be easily done in the MPO-MPS representation.
+The global $U(1)$ symmetry of fermions is encoded in the pseudosite tensor networks, where all MPOs and MPSs are in block-sparse forms~\cite{McCulloch_2007,PhysRevA.82.050301,PhysRevB.83.115125}.

 The Chebyshev pseudosite MPS approach is used to calculate the zero-temperature spectral functions of an electron-phonon coupling system